Tshenjoy/Tshenjoy.github.io/photologs/_posts/2024-05-23-trip-to-singapore.md

 ---

 My first time abroad.
-I don't know if I would be willing to remember it.
+Don't know if I would be willing to remember it.

-I spent too much time runing from one conference room to another.
+Spent too much time runing from one conference room to another.
 I was so tired that I could not even remember what I was doing. and of course I was not able to enjoy the city.

 {% include photograph.html
 src = " https://tshenjoy.oss-cn-shanghai.aliyuncs.com/ticket.jpg"